charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - inheritance with factories
 	- just like constructors with prototypes, you can copy over functions and values from other factory functions to use in another using the `const {sayName} = Person(name);` where the {sayName} is created and set equal to Person(name) which is itself another factory function that has a function by the same name, sayName which is invoked when name is passed to Person. still kinda hazy #NeedMoreHelp
 - more on differnet patterns for inheritance in JS: https://medium.com/javascript-scene/3-different-kinds-of-prototypal-inheritance-es6-edition-32d777fa16c9
-	- also talks about compositional inheritance being better than classes but didnt really look into why #NeedMoreHelp
+	- also talks about compositional inheritance being better than classes because classes force you to use inheritance which can cause issues when you want to implement features into say a penguin object that doesnt exactly conform in the right way with the parent class bird, because penguins fly.

 - What is namespace?
 		- its sometimes used interchangably with the word scope, but it's specifically the highest level of scope, the global scope